esmaeilmirzaee/esmaeilmirzaee/README.md

 </p>

 > I was a DevOps Engineer, but I love to put life to my ideas then I started to teach myself how to code.
-In the last three years, I used many programming language such as `Java`, `Go`, `Ruby` and `JavaScript`.
+In the last three years, I used many programming language such as `JavaScript`, `Go`, `Java` and `Rust`.
 Also, I developed user-interface leveraging `ReactJS` and vanila `HTML`, `CSS/Scc` and `JavaScript` which I share some of my taghuts in my github account.